vallapuri-s/ecom-backend/README.md

 * Go to File -> Project Structure -> Project Settings -> Project -> Project SDK -> Select the java 17 sdk
 * Set up the module sdk in project settings to 17 as well
 * Set up the gradle jvm version to 17 in Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JVM to 17
+* Additionally, you might have to set up classpath using Run -> Edit Configurations -> Add new configuration -> Application -> Main class -> EcomBackendApplication -> Use classpath of module -> ecom-backend_main
+* Restart IntelliJ

 ### Running the application
 * Run the main method in EcomBackendApplication.java or using the command